Community Engagement

 Contributing to Aboriginal and Torres Strait Islander reconciliation is a significant priority for CDC.
 For full details, please see our Reconciliation Action Plan.

-We have built a close relationship with the Larrakia Nation Aboriginal Corporation in the Northern Territory and support many of their community initiatives.
+We have also built a close relationship with the Larrakia Nation Aboriginal Corporation in the Northern Territory and support many of their community initiatives.
 Larrakia Nation has been invaluable in helping us raise cultural awareness within our organisation.

 HeaderHybrid